CHAOS – A state of things in which chance is supreme; the confused unorganized state of primordial matter before the creation of distinct forms.

 COMPLEMENTARY COLORS – Colors that lie directly opposite each other on the color wheel.
 When juxtaposed, complementary colors create contrast, when mixed, complementary colors neutralize each other, creating a variety of browns.

-COMPOSITION – The overall arrangement and organization of formal elements on the two-dimensional surface.*1
+COMPOSITION – The overall arrangement and organization of formal elements on the two-dimensional surface.*

 CONTENT – The emotional and/or intellectual meaning or message of an artwork.
-One of the Components of Art along with Subject Matter and Form (some authors also include Context.)
+May include your emotional, intellectual, symbolic, spiritual, and/or narrative intentions.
+One of the Components of Art along with Subject Matter and Form (some authors also include Context.)*

 CONTINUANCE – A movement contained within a shape…or created by its outline…is picked up somewhere in the field (in proximity) and carries on the same flow.
 As a result, your eye keeps moving smoothly in one “flow” even though the objects that are carrying the “flow” change.

-CONTRAST – The degree of difference between compositional parts or between one image and another.
-High contrast tends to be eye-catching and is often used by graphic designer to create dynamic, highly readable images.
+CONTRAST – The juxtaposition of opposing elements (color or value, size, position, etc.); allows us to emphasize or highlight key elements by breaking or disrupting an established order or system.
+Degree of difference between compositional parts or between one image and another.
+High contrast tends to be eye-catching and is often used by graphic designer to create dynamic, highly readable images.*

 COOL COLORS – blues, greens and purples.

-CRAFTSMANSHIP – Care in construction and finishing; demonstration of skill and knowledge of processes; attention to detail The quality of design and work shown in something that is made by hand.*10
+CRAFTSMANSHIP – Care in construction and finishing; demonstration of skill and knowledge of processes; attention to detail The quality of design and work shown in something that is made by hand.*

 CRITIQUE – Any means by which the strengths and weaknesses of designs are analyzed.
 Common strategies include comparisons, description, formal analysis and inventing alternatives.*